Villani-Luca/Chessy3D/src/chessboard_localization/README.md

 The clustering was performed using hierarchical agglomerative clustering, using the euclidian distance as distance metric and the ward linkage type, using a threshold which allows to have 2 clusters.

 An alternative (not tested) options is to apply k-means with a cluster size of 2.

+## 2025-05-01

+The second point of the list, related to the absolute value, was actually working only for a subset of cases.

+To improve the process, the first attempt was to make sure HoughLines and HoughLinesP could both work with the same pipeline.
+This allows to alternate between them and see which one provides the best result.

+- HoughLines provides the angular coeffients folder within [0, π].
+- HoughLinesP provides the coordinates of the segments, from which the angular coefficient m can be calculated.
+This is equivalent to the tan(angle), so the angle, defined in the range [-π, π], was calculated by applying arctan(m).
+This was then folded to [0, π] to be compatible with HoughLines.

+Beinng in the range [0, π] provides a benefit of being independend from the direction of the segment but it doens't solve the problem for segments where the angle is close to 0 and close to π.
+In this contex the angle 0 = angle π.

+The first attempt was to apply an heuristic where all angles in degrees in the range [140-180] were flipped to the top right quadrant by subtracting 180 deg.

+This provides a significant improvament over the absolute value but not covering all cases.

+Another attempt was made to change the way the distannce is calculated during clustering, using cosine similarity over euclidian distance.

+This forced to change the linkage method since ward can only be used with the euclidian distance.
+To make sure the clustering is not leaving weard angles outside, the complete linkage was chosen.

+The cosine similarity is able to solving both the problem of having angle 0 = angle π but it treats lines with negative angles similar to lines with positive angles, which is not what is required here.

+An additional problem with cosine similarity is that it doesn't work if dx is = 0 or dy = 0 (zero vectors).